Civic raises its game, but loses some of the old car’s character

-- Excellent new engines
+- Strong turbocharged engines

-- Better handling and ride
+- Excellent handling and ride

 - Lower and harder to get into

 It’s enjoyed the largest single-model development programme in Honda’s history, and unlike previous incarnations, it will be sold in essentially the same form around the globe.

 The Civic’s relatively low roof and sporting bodykit means it’s not a car for shrinking violets.
 The front and rear bumpers are low and aggressively styled, while the sloping, fastback tailgate is more coupe than family hatchback.

 It’s longer, lower and lighter than before, and the way the new Civic is styled, with its purposeful looking air intakes, vents and spoilers, Honda is making sure buyers know about it.

-Is there more room in the 2017 Honda Civic?
+Is there more room in the Honda Civic?

 The additional length over the old model, combined with the stretched wheelbase, has given the new Civic more passenger space in the rear.
 In the front, there’s also more headroom, which adds to the sense of airiness inside.

 The boot is usefully sized, with a capacity of 478 litres with the rear seats in place.
 It has a split floor for added practicality – and the slimline luggage cover that slides across the loadbay is a very neat touch.

 The larger 1.5-litre engine produces a generous 182hp and returns 46.3mpg.
-Unusually, Honda offers both engines with its CVT automatic gearbox – there’s a slight payoff in terms of efficiency, but it’s a slick-shifting transmission, and the company reckons 40% of buyers will plump for this version.
+Unusually, Honda offers both engines with its CVT automatic transmission – there’s a slight payoff in terms of efficiency, and it’s a slick-shifting transmission.
+The company says 40% of buyers plump for this version.